wasp-os/wasp-os/README.rst

 (or later) and the following python modules: click, numpy, pexpect, PIL (or Pillow), pyserial, pysdl2.

-On Debian Buster the requires python modules can be obtain with the following commands:
+On Debian Buster the required python modules can be obtained using the following commands:

 .. code-block:: sh